 I doubt even SHARKNADO would argue that THE REEF (2010) is a better film, quality-wise.
 But aside from the stark blue scenery, it's a wee bit of a bummer, with wayyyyy too much acting.
 Do we see shark movies to get bummed out?
 No, we don't.
 (Though for me, I haven't even seen BLUE WATER for the same reason).
 SHARKNADO understands this.
 Actors need to be either confident enough to understand that too much screaming and hyperventilating in irrational panic can bum us out rather than make us scared, or be incompetent enough that it becomes fun to see them try to do either one.
 Here it's that they're good but not good enough to be bad enough that it's enjoyable.

-The Aussies have a great advantage when it comes to monster movies: their country is lousy with great white sharks and giant crocodiles, and god knows what nameless evils lurk in the Outback, including all manner of Dundee esque outdoorsy-worsy walla big knifed weirdos, but they should never forget what we want out of a monster movie, laffs.
+The Aussies have a great advantage when it comes to monster movies: their country is lousy with great white sharks and giant crocodiles, and god knows what nameless evils lurk in the Outback, including all manner of Dundee-esque outdoorsy-worsy walla big knifed WOLF CREEK-ies, but they should never forget what we want out of a monster movie, laffs, mate!
 There's a baller Aussie croc film called ROGUE (2007) with the new queen of B-movie monsterdom, Rhada Mitchell, for example, that works a similar territory to REEF and is better for being so much hipper to our needs.
 And it's based on a true story, too.
 Take a note, November Netflix: THE REEF is just blue water and screaming, but SHARKNADO is deliverance from the cold dark depths and up into the sweet, sweet shallows.
-We can stand.
+We can finally stand.